EliahKagan/ParallelMemoryBenchmark/building.md

 ## Way 2A: On Unix-like systems

-Make sure `cmake` and a build toolchain are installed.
+Unless you’re using the dev container, you should make sure `cmake` and a build toolchain are installed.
 For example, on Debian and Ubuntu, you could run:

 ```sh
 sudo apt install build-essential cmake